usnistgov/metaschema-xslt/src/schema-gen/InspectorXSLT/readme.md

 For convenience, in the testing directory are example scripts that run Saxon inside Maven to (a) produce an Inspector XSLT from a metaschema, then subsequently (b) apply this XSLT to an XML document to report issues detected in it, to delivering this report in HTML or Markdown format:

 - `testing/refresh-computer-inspector.sh` refreshes "computer metaschema" example XSLT
-- `testing/inspect-computer.sh aComputerXML.xml -im:md` applies this XSLT to a 'computer' XML document returning Markdown
+- `testing/inspect-computer.sh aComputerXML.xml format=md` applies this XSLT to a 'computer' XML document returning Markdown
-- `testing/inspect-computer.sh aComputerXML.xml -im:html -o:report.html` applies this XSLT to a 'computer' XML document, and writes an HTML report to a file
+- `testing/inspect-computer.sh aComputerXML.xml -o:report.html format=html` applies this XSLT to a 'computer' XML document, and writes an HTML report to a file called `report.html`
 - with many more options - see script help or more info below

 These scripts demonstrate one way to invoke Saxon but there are many others suited to different operational contexts and systems, including other deployments of Saxon (Saxon-C or SaxonJS, just to name two).